- What is a SIM card?

 Discover more about SIM only

-If you’re not sure whether SIM only is right for you, check out our blogs on all the advantages and benefits you can reap from this type of phone plan:
+If you’re not sure whether SIM only is right for you, check out our blogs on all the advantages and benefits of switching to this type of phone plan: